 ET Finds Employer Did Not Follow Fair Process While Dismissing Employee (Mr R Parry v EDF Trading Ltd)

-In the case of Mr R Parry v EDF Trading Ltd, Mr R Parry was unfairly dismissed due to the flawed decision followed by his employer leading to their decision to dismiss.
+In the case of Mr R Parry v EDF Trading Ltd, Mr R Parry was unfairly dismissed due to a flawed decision by his employer, which led to his dismissal.

 The Facts in Mr R Parry v EDF Trading Ltd